New Providence High School: Athletics

 The girls' soccer team has won the Group I state championship four times: in 2000 (as co-champion in with Haddon Township High School), 2003 (as co-champion with Glen Rock High School), 2010 (vs. Pennsville Memorial High School) and 2011 (vs. Haddon Township High School) In 2004 they won the Central Jersey Group I sectional championship and MVC conference.
-In 2010, the girls' soccer team defeated Pennsville by a 1-0 score in the tournament final for the Group I state title.
-In 2011, the team repeated as Group I champion with a 4-0 win in the tournament final against Haddon Township.
+In 2010, the girls' soccer team defeated Pennsville by a 1–0 score in the tournament final for the Group I state title.
+In 2011, the team repeated as Group I champion with a 4–0 win in the tournament final against Haddon Township.

 The girls tennis team won the Group I state championship in 2007 (against Pennsville Memorial High School in the finals), 2008 (vs. Leonia High School), 2014 (vs. Glen Rock High School) and 2016 (vs. Kinnelon High School).
-The 2007 team won the Central Jersey, Group I state sectional championship with a 5−0 win over Bound Brook High School in the tournament final.
-The team moved on to win the Group I state championship with a 3−2 win over County Prep High School in the semifinals and Pennsville Memorial High School in the finals by a 3−2 score.
-The 2008 girls tennis team won the North II, Group I state sectional championship with a 4−1 win over County Prep High School.
-They went on to successfully defend their Group I state championship crown by defeating Pennsville Memorial High School in the semifinals and Leonia High School in the finals, both by a score of 3−2.
-The 2014 team defeated semifinal opponent Pennsville 4-1 before defeating Glen Rock in the tournament finals In 2016, the team defeated Shore Regional High School 3-2 in the semifinals before knocking off Kinnelon 3-2 in the Group I finals.
+The 2007 team won the Central Jersey, Group I state sectional championship with a 5–0 win over Bound Brook High School in the tournament final.
+The team moved on to win the Group I state championship with a 3–2 win over County Prep High School in the semifinals and Pennsville Memorial High School in the finals by a 3–2 score.
+The 2008 girls tennis team won the North II, Group I state sectional championship with a 4–1 win over County Prep High School.
+They went on to successfully defend their Group I state championship crown by defeating Pennsville Memorial High School in the semifinals and Leonia High School in the finals, both by a score of 3–2.
+The 2014 team defeated semifinal opponent Pennsville 4–1 before defeating Glen Rock in the tournament finals In 2016, the team defeated Shore Regional High School 3–2 in the semifinals before knocking off Kinnelon 3–2 in the Group I finals.

-The girls basketball team won the Group I title in 2010 (vs. Florence Township Memorial High School), 2011 (vs. Haddon Township High School) and 2015 (vs. Haddon Township).
+The girls basketball team won the Group I title in 2010 (vs. Florence Township Memorial High School), 2011 (vs. Haddon Township High School), 2015 (vs. Haddon Township) and 2025 (vs. Glen Ridge High School), and won the Group II title in 2023 (vs. Secaucus High School).
+The team won its fifth state title in 2025 with a 42–36 win in the tournament final against Glen Ridge.